bitrix24/b24restdocs/api-reference/catalog/price/catalog-price-get.md

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will add it soon.
+Some data may be missing here — we will complete it soon.

 {% endnote %}